Skip to main content

 When is a Component Rendered?#

-It is important concept to understand when this component re-renders after its initial rendering (e.g. the canvas menu was opened).
-The component assumes that all its state is stored in the engine.
+It is important concept to understand when a registered component re-renders after its initial rendering.
+The component assumes that all its state is stored in the engine or the local state.
 Whenever we detect a change that is relevant for this component it will re-render.

 In the above example, we query for all selected blocks and based on the result we render a button or not.
 The engine detects the call to findAllSelected and now knows that if the selection changes, it needs to re-render this component.
 This works with all methods provided by the engine.